-Protecting our state’s greatest economic engines: Agribusiness and Agriculture
+Protecting two of our state’s greatest economic engines: Farmers and Agribusinesses

-With a $91.8 billion annual contribution to our state’s economy, agribusinesses and agriculture help drive more than their share of North Carolina’s economic success even as they provide communities across our nation with essentials for life.
-Employing 17% of our state’s workforce and comprising 17% of overall gross state product, these industries give literal meaning to “homegrown success.”* At the NC Chamber, we’re proud of our agricultural roots and advocate for policies that support these vital industries so that our state’s people, and communities throughout the world, can prosper.
+With a $92.7 billion annual contribution to our state’s economy, agribusinesses and agriculture help drive more than their share of North Carolina’s economic success even as they provide communities across our nation with essentials for life.
+Employing roughly one-sixth of our state’s workforce and comprising 16% of overall gross state product, these industries give literal meaning to the term “homegrown success.”* At the NC Chamber, we’re proud of our state’s agricultural roots and proud to advocate for policies that support these vital industries so that our state’s people, and communities throughout the world, can prosper.

 The Current Challenge